Munich-Riem Airport

-Munich-Riem Airport (Flughafen München-Riem) was the international airport of Munich, the capital city of Bavaria and third-largest city of Germany.
+Munich-Riem Airport was an international airport of Munich, the capital of Bavaria and third-largest city of Germany.
 It was closed down on 16 May 1992, the day before the new Munich Airport commenced operations.
-It was located near the old village of Riem in the borough of Trudering-Riem in the east of Munich.
+It was located near the old village of Riem in the borough of Trudering-Riem on the eastern side of Munich.

 The area has been redeveloped into Messestadt Riem, a new urban district consisting of housing projects, a shopping mall, recreational areas and the Neue Messe München, an exhibition and convention center.